MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_query_physical_adapter_pnp_key.md

 ### -field pDest

-A WCHAR value respresenting the pDest.
+A WCHAR value representing the pDest.

 ### -field pCchDest